kriley314/liri-node-app/README.md

   can use other file names with the command:

     node liri do-what-it-says random2.txt

+    Here is an examply on contents of this file:

+    concert-this,Elton John

   This application is built using information from BandsInTown, Spotify, and omdb.